tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## BitBucket Server

 Bitbucket is a source code version control repository hosting service owned by Atlassian.
-It contains tools to managesource code for a project.
+It contains tools to manage  source code for a project.

 ---